SergeBakharev/carvera_a_to_z/glossary.md

 # Glossary

 This page contains a short definition of many usual terms used in the CNC world \(and throughout this book\).
-It is derived from [the version on the Shapeoko wiki](https://wiki.shapeoko.com/index.php/glossary), and included here for convenience.
+It is derived from [the version on the Carvera wiki](https://wiki.Carvera.com/index.php/glossary), and included here for convenience.

 ## \#